MikeXydas/ArticleCategoryClassification/README.md

 The train_set given consist of 4k articles which is not considered a sufficient number but in our case is enough.
 If you want a bigger dataset we suggest something like **The 20 newsgroups text dataset**
 http://scikit-learn.org/stable/datasets/twenty_newsgroups.html

+## What can be changed?

+Pretty much everything.
+You can change the preprocessing of the articles in order to keep more useful information.
+You can change the max_df/min_df parameters, the classifier parameters and maybe add more features.
+Generally, your goal is to increase the accuracy by any means.
+However, I would defenitely suggest picking a better and larger train_set because with the current one you will end up overfitting.